Ricardian contract: Legal relationship

-Formats

-A relevant decision is choosing a representation of the text such that markup can be included to assist the software agent while maintaining readability.
-To be a Ricardian contract, it has to be parsable both by the program and by a human reader.

-"Readability" is necessarily defined relative to some viewing interface.
-Embedded markup systems such as XML are commonly viewed not as "raw source", but with much richer formatting applied.
-Jurists need not view "raw" JSON, LaTeX, or XML any more than Web users must view raw HTML or hexadecimal PNG images.
-Some visually impaired readers necessarily use very different interfaces.
-Even "plain text" editors differ in the treatment of character sets and character encodings, OS-specific line-ends, fonts, tabs, wrapping of long lines, etc. Even a simple text editor can be hacked to mis-display text in a desired way, just like any other software can.
-But with standard, non-binary data representations underneath users can compare multiple viewing solutions, and with text-based representations as opposed to binary files it is practical to check the source document directly when desired (or, as commonly done, to view fully-formatted and raw views simultaneously).

-An ideal document format should also support a canonical form hash (cryptographic hash function), that is, have a way of delivering a hash over contents that does not change due to common serialisation and transmission artifacts.

-LaTeX and XML are suitable because their source is generally readable by humans, and they have widely-available renderers.
-XML also has a standardized Canonical XML form which is specifically designed to facilitate cryptographic hashing, and neutralizes minor syntactic variations such as insignificant whitespace, platform-specific line-ends, order of attributes, etc.

-Popular formats such as JSON and Semantic Web formats are often, though not always, much less readable in raw form to non-programmers such as jurists, and much more subject to unbounded syntactic but not semantic variation.

 Relationship to smart contracts

 Smart contracts, as defined in the work of Nick Szabo are an abstract concept relating to the automated performance of an already agreed contract, whereas the Ricardian contract is a design pattern to capture the intent of the agreement of the parties, before its performance.

 By means of hashes within as references or links to external documents, above, the Ricardian contract form easily extends to refer to code.
 The explicit referral to the code can pass legitimacy from overarching legal prose to the code, thus implementing the concept of the smart contract.

 Refactoring to describe blockchains and to integrate references to smart contract logic created a hybrid version of the Ricardian contract.
 This form proposes a tuple of {prose, parameters, code} where the parameters can particularise or specialise the legal prose and the computer code in order to create a single deal out of a template or library of components.
 Also known as a Ricardian triple, it can describe blockchains, smart contracts, IoT devices and persons.